 To configure the IP port, the routing switcher must first be connected to your PC.
-This can be done by connecting cable to your PC and the routing switcher directly, or the routing switcher may be added to your existing network.
+This can be done by connecting an Ethernet cable (RJ45) between your PC and the routing switcher directly, or the routing switcher may be added to your existing LAN network.
 The routing switcher defaults to an IP address of 192.168.1.200 which will not conflict with other devices in most systems.
 If there is an IP address conflict, direct connection must be used to configure the routing switchers Ethernet port.
+The IP Address can also be changed from the front panel (See the chapter on "Operation" for details.)

 Once your PC and the routing switcher are on the same Ethernet network, open your internet browser and type in the default address of the routing switcher in the address line of the internet browser.